tzubeli/developer-portal/appToken.md

 ```

-You'll notice in the response that the user ID is the same as the one you configured, as well as the role ID in the privileges string.
-The expiry is set to an hour (although you can change this), meaning that if you wish to change access permissions on this appToken, you can make those changes to the User or the Role associated with the appToken, and those changes will be reflected the next time a Kaltura Session is generated with this appToken.
+You'll notice that the response contains any configurations from the appToken creation, regardless of what was passed in during the startSession.
+The expiry is set to an hour (although you can change this), meaning that after that time has passed, a new session will need to be generated.
+So if you wish to change access permissions on this appToken, you can make those changes to the Role, User, or Privacy Context associated with the appToken, and those changes will be reflected the next time a Kaltura Session is generated with this appToken.

 Congratulations!
 Your applications are now ready to use this KS to access the Kaltura API with your pre configured limitations.